p0sel0k/evolved.lua/ROADMAP.md

 - validate operation sources in the debug mode
 - should set/assign/insert return a constructed component?
 - can we pass systems and groups to the process function?
+- support luau
+- builders should be rewritten :/

 ## After first release